antimeat/amphitrite/docs/README.md

 **autoseas/**:

 -   A package for calculating and returning swell data from winds and partitioned data.
-Interfaces through `jsonAutoSeas.cgi`.
+Interfaces through `autoseas.cgi`.
 Further details are in the [AutoSeas section](#autoseas).

 **database.py**: